search-api-v2: Engine customisation

 As a semantic search engine, Discovery Engine doesn't need as much synonym configuration compared to a more traditional "bag of words" keyword search engine.

-Still, there are certain domain synonyms that we can't expect a general purpose model to know about, so we define a set of synonyms in search-v2-infrastructure.
+Still, there are certain domain synonyms that we can't expect a general purpose model to know about, so we define a set of synonyms in the serving control.